 Even better, the General telling Sheridan these orders has this type of gambit in mind by telling Sheridan to look upon this as an opportunity not a burden because the orders for Nightwatch taking over security came from a civilian agency not the President and through the chain of command.
 Civilians cannot give orders to the military.
 Only downside is he had to say this covertly as the line wasn't secure.

 Also recall Sawyer's explanation of the Long Con: "[It's] when you get people to think it's their idea, but it's really your idea."
+Most of Sawyer's cons revolves around this.

 At the very least played with in Desperate Housewives, when Angie is forced to make a bomb for her terrorist ex-lover.
 When he tells her he planted the bomb in the house to kill the son she took from him, she runs, seemingly to try and save his life.
 In reality, she was just getting a safe distance, because unbeknownst to the ex-lover, the bomb was in the remote he was holding.